anthropedia/tci-orchestra/README.md

 ## Running

-Just use your favorite Procfile runner like [Procman](https://theforeman.org/) and start the projects: `foreman start`.
+Just use your favorite Procfile runner like [Procman](https://theforeman.org/) and start the projects: `make run`.